Example Code for Testing Installation of Spark Ada

 - I recommend to choose as proof stategy Progressively split

-- To close gps use first File-> Save and then File-> Exit.
+- To close gnatstudio use first File→ Save an`d then File→ Exit.

 - If it says there are tasks still running it could be that you have a terminal still open

 generated by executing some code.
-Close those terminals (called xterm).
+Close those terminals (called xterm under Linux).